The Cedar Rapids Gazette published two stories on Parkinson's Disease in their April 28th Healthy You section. Read more.

 The increased risk may be related to the fact that pneumonia is a leading cause of death for those with Parkinson’s disease, according to a news release.
 COVID-19 can cause pneumonia in patients.

-Some in-person programs will begin the week of March 28, 2022.
-Space is limited and registration is required via SignUpGenius.
-All programs will continue on Zoom for those who wish to continue online.
+Space is limited and registration is required for most programs via SignUpGenius.
+Programs will continue on Zoom for those who wish to continue online.